 May set the Responder PM Mode subfield to 1 if it is a TWT responding STA that intends to go to doze state outside of TWT SPs.

-If the TWT responding STA is an AP then it may set the Responder PM Mode subfield to 1 only if all non-AP STAs, which are associated to it, indicate support of TWT in the role of a TWT requester; otherwise it shall set it to 0.
+If the TWT responding STA is an AP then it may set the Responder PM Mode subfield to 1 only if all non-AP STAs that are associated to it(#6739,6740) indicate support of TWT in the role of a TWT requester and the AP has set the TWT Required subfield to 1 in the HE Operation element it transmits(#7620); otherwise it shall set it to 0.

 An AP that sets the Responder PM Mode subfield to 1 follows the rules defined in 10.43.7 (TWT Sleep Setup).